unscientifi/Sun_Ryan_interactiveSVG/readme.md

-This is a project about route and sql
+This is an interactive poster about Western University's admission requirements and graduation rates

-Three of my favourite things are shown on the site